Read William James with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of James most influenced?

-The central claim is this: William James’ philosophy, particularly his concept of pragmatism, has had a lasting impact on a range of philosophical schools of thought and academic domains.
+In plain terms: William James’ philosophy, particularly his concept of pragmatism, has had a lasting impact on a range of philosophical schools of thought and academic domains.

 Pragmatism Annotation